300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which English Soccer League group holds the nickname The Cobblers?

-- What’s the official identify of the unique FIFA World Cup trophy used between 1930 and 1970?
+- What’s the official title of the unique FIFA World Cup trophy used between 1930 and 1970?

 Answers